 Making cycling events safer and more efficient with trained SAG wagon operators.

-Prevent accidents, assure event safety & efficiency with trained SAG Wagon Drivers
+Prevent accidents, assure event safety & efficiency

 The SAG (Support and Gear) Wagon driver contributes a vital role in the safety of cyclists on organized rides.
 In fact, driving the SAG wagon can be one of the most demanding jobs placed on a volunteer.
 Initially, one might assume that any cyclist with a valid driver’s license could perform the tasks associated with SAG.
 However, just because someone has a driver’s license and is an avid cyclist doesn’t mean they know how to conduct themselves safely in traffic around cyclists.
 Many demands are placed on the SAG Driver from driving on unfamiliar roads, navigating the routes, looking for cyclists, taking calls, looking out for road hazards and driving with heavy cycling traffic.
 Frequently, novice SAG drivers make critical errors in judgement and create potentially hazardous situations.

-With 19 years (over 500 days of support in the last 7 years) of experience it’s time to share the knowledge to train others how to have a safe and efficient SAG operation.
+With 20 years (over 1,000 days of support in the last 9 years) of experience it’s time to share the knowledge to train others how to have a safe and efficient SAG operation.